lava/challenges/README.md

 Estimated difficulty: 11/10

-Estimated difficulty when implementing a custom toolchain instead of writing "raw" brainfuck: 8.5/10
+Estimated difficulty when writing a brainfuck-transpiler instead of writing "raw" brainfuck: 8.5/10

 ## Parse tree manipulation extension for C++